Establishing Liability For Construction Accident

 Since our attorneys have worked on all types of construction accident cases, we can recognize the various parties and factors that may have contributed to your work injury, even if they are not immediately apparent.
 Some of the most common third parties who indirectly contribute to construction accidents include:

 If you were injured because a piece of equipment malfunctioned, we can seek compensation from the company that manufactured or designed it.

 A subcontractor may have contributed to your injury if he or she allowed unsafe working conditions at your construction site.
 When a subcontractor fails to provide construction workers with adequate information or safety equipment at the workplace, he or she can be held liable for their injuries.

 Virtually any company or a party other than your direct employer can be held partially responsible for injuries at a worksite.
 In some cases, a delivery service can directly injure a worker or contribute to a construction site injury by dropping off equipment or materials in a dangerous location.
 We will investigate all of the parties present on the day of your accident to determine liability.

 If a fellow employee (or an employee at a third-party company) contributed to your accident directly or indirectly, we may be able to seek compensation from him or her.
 Additionally, if another employee used equipment improperly or created a dangerous situation that led to your injury, he or she can be held personally liable in some cases.

 Construction accident liability cases can often be very complex.
 Fortunately, the team at Golitko & Daly will handle legal matters while you begin to seek treatment and heal from your injuries.
 We can handle your construction workers’ compensation case as well as any cases against third parties under one roof so that you do not have to work with several different firms.

 If you have been injured, do not wait to seek representation.
-We can begin working your case immediately and help determine what steps to take based on your unique situation.
-Contact Golitko & Daly today to schedule a legal consultation with one of our attorneys.
+We can begin working on your case immediately and help determine what steps to take based on your unique situation.
+Contact Golitko & Daly, P.C. today to schedule a legal consultation with one of our attorneys.